What is ATP and why is it Important?

 At the end of the day, ATP is foundational to living molecular activity and serves as a credible indicator of what molecular activity you have on the surface.
 It is easy and quick to measure and gives you objective, verifiable data to monitor your facility.
 With regular consistent measurements, you can more effectively manage the cleanliness of your facility and protect those closest to you (patients and staff).

-Check out our proprietary 6-step process that eliminates all microbial activity, but just as importantly helps minimize ATP levels throughout your facility.
-Or you can contact us here for a free consultation where we can answer any of your concerns and help explain how this new information can be used to keep your staff and patients safe.
+Our proprietary 4-step process eliminates all microbial activity, but just as importantly helps minimize ATP levels throughout your facility.
+You can contact us here for a free consultation where we can answer any of your concerns and help explain how this new information can be used to keep your staff and patients safe.

 If you would like to read more on ATP, HAIs, or CDC guidelines here are some additional resources you can look at.